raiden-network/spec/pathfinding_service.rst

 Public Interfaces
 =================
-The path finding service needs three public interfaces
+The pathfinding service provides four public interfaces

 * a public endpoint for path requests by Raiden nodes
 * an endpoint to get updates from blockchain events